Most migraine headaches are not caused by eyestrain. But it's still worth getting an eye exam, writes Michelle Rivas.

 My primary care doctor couldn’t provide a lot of information.
-Sadly, migraines are relatively common among women and are linked to a number of causes.
+Sadly, migraines are relatively common among women and are linked to several causes.

-Doctors concluded that my migraines were likely related to stress and eye strain from the computer.
+Doctors concluded that my migraines were likely related to stress and eyestrain from the computer.
 I spent almost all of my day on the computer.
-And most people experiences stress.
+And most people experience stress.

 Realizing my eyes might be the problem

 A few years later, I was driving to my parents’ house when I realized that I couldn’t read the street signs in their neighborhood.
 The signs were small.
 But I couldn’t remember it being an issue before.